lmangani/AcmeCleenex/README.md

 • Contain at least one lower case letter
 ```

 When upgrading a system running release 6.1 (or lower) with numerous existing rules, case warnings are generated.

-Example:
+An example warning:
 ```
 WARNING: element-rule [CLI] name contains invalid characters.
 Use characters that match the expression ^[[:alpha:]][[:alnum:]_]+$
 ```